 The attacking midfielder is an offensive playmaker.
 They drive at the opponent’s defense, distribute to forwards, and push into the box for finishing.

-Many soccer players dream of playing this position, and many times attacking midfielders have some recognizable pace.
+Many soccer players dream of playing this position, and attacking midfielders often have some recognizable pace.

 Soccer players without pace can still be extremely talented and successful.
-Some of the most common positions to play a slower player include goalkeeper, central defender, and central midfielder, depending on the player’s unique skillset.
+Depending on the player’s unique skillset, some of the most common positions to play a slower player include goalkeeper, central defender, and central midfielder.